PS21/25 – Remuneration Reform

 What Changed

-- Revise remuneration policies for deferral (4/5 years, marginal rates), upfront cash flexibility, and instrument expectations; update bonus award calculations
+- Revise remuneration policies for deferral (4/5 years, marginal rates), upfront cash flexibility, and instrument expectations; update bonus award calculations.

-- Optional early adoption for specified changes on 2025/unvested awards; document governance for RemCo approvals and board policies
+- Optional early adoption for specified changes on 2025/unvested awards; document governance for RemCo approvals and board policies.

-- Update SS2/17 compliance, including new paras 5
+- Update SS2/17 compliance, including new paras 5.44/5.44B; notify PRA of material policy changes if required.

 Key Dates